You have 2 remaining free articles this month

 Honorees were celebrated on Thursday night Downtown at the Wyndham Grand Pittsburgh for raising awareness and money for cystic fibrosis.

 Natalie Bencivenga's SEEN documents Pittsburgh social life in all its diversity.
 Beyond the galas, the glitterati and the glamour, it chronicles the way we live today and the people who are engaged in making this community a vibrant place to live.

 A Pittsburgh native who has a master's degree in social work, Ms. Bencivenga ran her own online lifestyle magazine for five years.
 She is broadening the reach of SEEN by expanding the kinds of events the Post-Gazette covers.
 She also heavily uses social media to engage readers so that even if they can't be at the party with SEEN, they'll be part of the party.

-Send invitations to SEEN, 34 Boulevard of the Allies, Pittsburgh, PA 15222.
+Send invitations to SEEN, 358 North Shore Drive, Pittsburgh, PA 15212.
 Email Natalie Bencivenga or fax 412-263-1706.